RusherRG/Memefier/README.md

 # Memefier

-Replaces all the images on a webpage with Memes on the click of a button
+> A Chrome Extension which Replaces all the images on a webpage with Memes on the click of a button